lsaravia/CriticalGlobalForest/Notes.md

 (multiplicative random walk; see Manor and Shnerb 2008a, 2008b).

-As further evidence against the niche assembly hypoth- esis, we measured the average displacement of the center of mass of patches as a function of time.
+As further evidence against the niche assembly hypothesis, we measured the average displacement of the center of mass of patches as a function of time.
 The movement of the patches appears similar to a simple random walk (fig. 4), because Dr, the distance of the center of mass from its initial position, grows like t1/2.
-This implies that clusters are not trapped in small patches with favorable environ- mental conditions but move (through the birth-death pro- cess) randomly within the plot.
+This implies that clusters are not trapped in small patches with favorable environmental conditions but move (through the birth-death pro- cess) randomly within the plot.